LightForm-group/dilatometer_modelling_and_constitutive_behaviour/README.md

 **Requiments**: `ABAQUS`, `numpy`, `seaborn`, `pickle`, `matplotlib`, and `math`.<br/>

 ## Testing
-The full model with a high resolution in the steps can take some time to run, on a normal laptop each condition takes approximatly 30 minutes.
+The full model with a high true strain step resolution can take some time to run, on a normal laptop each condition takes approximatly 30 minutes.
 To test the deformation model run `run_deformaion` with the provided data and settings.

 ## Running